Tick-borne disease: Tick removal

 Ticks should be removed safely as soon as possible once discovered.
 They can be removed either by grasping tweezers as close to the mouth as possible and pulling without rotation; some companies market grooved tools that rotate the hypostome to facilitate removal.
-Chemical methods to make the tick self-detach, or trying to pull the tick out with one's fingers, are not efficient methods.
+Chemical methods to make the tick self-detach are not efficient.
 In Australia and New Zealand, where tick-borne infections are less common than tick reactions, the Australasian Society of Clinical Immunology and Allergy recommends seeking medical assistance or killing ticks in-situ by freezing and then leaving them to fall out to prevent allergic/anaphylactic reactions.

 Diagnosis

 Diagnosing tick-borne diseases involves a dual approach.
 Some diagnoses rely on clinical observations and symptom analysis, while others are confirmed through laboratory tests.
 Ticks can transmit a wide range of viruses, many of which are arboviruses.
 In general, specific laboratory tests are not available for the rapid diagnosis of tick-borne diseases.
 Due to their seriousness, antibiotic treatment is often justified based on clinical presentation alone.

 Diagnosing Lyme borreliosis relies on clinical criteria, with a history of a tick bite and associated symptoms being crucial.
 Laboratory diagnosis follows a 'two-tiered diagnostic protocol,' involving detecting specific antibodies using methods such as immunoenzymatic assays and Western blot tests, preferably with recombinant antigens.
 While ELISA and Western blot have similar sensitivity, Western blot is more specific due to the identification of specific immunoreactive bands.
 Seroconversion typically occurs around two weeks after symptom onset, but false-positive ELISA results can be linked to poorly reactive antibodies against specific antigens, especially in patients with other infectious and non-infectious diseases.

 Tick-borne encephalitis (TBE) presents non-specific clinical features, making laboratory diagnosis crucial.
 The diagnostic process typically involves identifying specific IgM- and IgG-serum antibodies through enzyme-linked immunosorbent assay (ELISA) since these antibodies are detectable in most cases upon hospitalization.